dingodb/dingo/README.md

 # DingoDB

-[DingoDB](https://github.com/dingodb/dingo) is a distributed real-time multi-modal database.
-It combines the features of a data lake and a vector database.
-It can store any type of data (key-value, PDF, audio, video, etc) with data of any size.Using it, you can build your **Vector Ocean** (The Next Generation data architecture following data warehouse and data lake initiated by [DataCanvas](https://www.datacanvas.com/)) and analyze structured and unstructured data with extremely low latency.
+[DingoDB](https://github.com/dingodb/dingo) is a distributed multi-modal vector database.
+It combines the features of a data lake and a vector database, allowing for the storage of any type of data (key-value, PDF, audio, video, etc.) regardless of its size.
+Utilizing DingoDB, you can construct your own **Vector Ocean** (the next-generation data architecture following data warehouse and data lake, as introduced by [DataCanvas](https://www.datacanvas.com/)).
+This enables the analysis of both structured and unstructured data through a singular SQL with exceptionally low latency in real time.

 ![](docs/images/dingo_stack.png)

 ## Key Features

-### As A Distributed Vector database for Any Data
+### As a Distributed Vector Database for Any Data

-1. Offering storage for all data types (embeddings, audio, text, videos, images, pdfs, annotations, etc.)
+1. Provides comprehensive data storage solutions, accommodating a wide range of data types including but not limited to embeddings, audio files, text, videos, images, PDFs, and annotations.
-2. query and vector search in low latency
+2. Facilitates efficient querying and vector searching with minimal latency using a singular SQL approach.
-3. Perform hybrid search including embeddings and structured data such as label or attributes
+3. Employs a hybrid search mechanism that caters to both structured and unstructured data, supporting operations like metadata querying and vector querying.
+4. Possesses the ability to dynamically ingest data and construct corresponding indexes in real time, promoting operational efficiency.

 ### As A Distributed Relation database

-1. Compliant with MySQL-Compatible
+1. MySQL Compatibility
-   Based on the popular [Apache Calcite](https://calcite.apache.org/) SQL engine, DingoDB can parse, optimize and execute standard SQL statements, and is capable to run part of TPC-H and TPC-DS (See [TPC](http://www.tpc.org/)) queries.
-DingoDB is also compliant with MySQL Shell and MySQL-JDBC-Driver Client, So you can be seamlessly integrated with web services, BI tools, etc.
+   Built upon the acclaimed [Apache Calcite](https://calcite.apache.org/) SQL engine, DingoDB is capable of parsing, optimizing, and executing standard SQL statements, and can handle parts of TPC-H and TPC-DS(See [TPC](http://www.tpc.org/)) queries.
+Compliant with MySQL Shell and MySQL-JDBC-Driver Client, it offers seamless integration with web services, BI tools, and more.
-2. Support high frequency write operation
+2. Supports High Frequency Write Operations:
-   By using [RAFT](https://raft.github.io/) and log-structured key-value storage [RocksDB](https://rocksdb.org/).
-You can perform high-frequency INSERT, UPDATE, DELETE and short-QUERY while ensuring strong data consistency.
+   With the use of [RAFT](https://raft.github.io/) and the log-structured key-value storage [RocksDB](https://rocksdb.org/)., DingoDB can handle high-frequency INSERT, UPDATE, DELETE, and short-QUERY operations while maintaining strong data consistency.
-3. Support point query and multi-dimensional analysis simultaneously
+3. Facilitates Point Queries and Multi-dimensional Analysis Simultaneously:
-   DingoDB can push down the expressioin to store to accelerate query and fast multi-dimensional analysis in low latency.
+   DingoDB can push down expressions to accelerate queries and quickly carry out multi-dimensional analysis with low latency.
+4. Distributed Storage Capabilities
-4. As a distributed storage engine, it provides the ability to store massive amounts of data.
-At the same time, with the increase in data scale, it can easily perform horizontal scaling operations on clusters.
+   As a distributed storage engine, DingoDB has the capacity to store vast amounts of data.
+It allows for easy horizontal scaling operations on clusters as data scale increases.
+5. High Data Reliability and Recovery:
-5. As a distributed storage engine, It is designed based on Raft to provide a multi-replicated management mechanism, which provides extremely high data reliability.
-It can ensure high data consistency in the event of disk or machine failures, and also provides a fast automatic recovery mechanism.
+   Designed based on Raft, DingoDB provides a multi-replicated management mechanism, ensuring extraordinarily high data reliability.
+It can maintain high data consistency even in the event of disk or machine failures and offers a swift automatic recovery mechanism.

 ## Related Projects about DingoDB